-In anticipation of Buy Nothing Day 2018, teachers and students from around the world will be exploring the benefits of consuming less, re-using more and challenging companies to clean up and be fair.
+In anticipation of Buy Nothing Day 2019, teachers and students from around the world can explore the benefits of consuming less, re-using more and challenging companies to put sustainability and quality of life ahead of profit.

 WHY CARE ABOUT OUR HABITS AS CONSUMERS?

 - 20% of the world’s population lives in the developed world and consumes 80% of the earth's natural resources.
 In other words we are consuming far more than our share of the earth’s wealth while causing a disproportionate amount of environmental damage.

 - According to United Nations, the average North American consumes 30 times more of the earth’s resources than a person living in India?